Flour Tortilla Recipe

 Press down on the dough ball with the palm of your hand and then use a rolling pin to roll from the center forward, but not to the edges, and then backward; rotate the dough and repeat until you have a disc shape of around 10 inches.
 Repeat until all the tortillas have been rolled.

-When the tortilla starts to bubble and brown spots appear, approximately 25 – 30 seconds, flip the tortilla, and the bubbles will appear again, so flip it, and then it will puff out; when it does, remove it from the heat and wrap in a kitchen towel to keep them warm.
+When the tortilla starts to bubble and brown spots appear, approximately 25 – 30 seconds, flip the tortilla, and the bubbles will appear again, so flip it, and then it will puff out; when it does, remove it from the heat and wrap it in a kitchen towel to keep it warm.

 Repeat the process with the remaining tortillas.